andreluizbvs/InsPLAD/README.md

 # Inspection of Power Line Assets: the Dataset (InsPLAD)

-This repository stores InsPLAD, a dataset presented in the paper "InsPLAD: A Dataset and Benchmark for Power Line Asset Inspection in UAV Images".
+This repository stores InsPLAD, a dataset presented in "InsPLAD: A Dataset and Benchmark for Power Line Asset Inspection in UAV Images".

 You can download the dataset [here](https://drive.google.com/drive/folders/1psHiRyl7501YolnCcB8k55rTuAUcR9Ak?usp=sharing).
 Labels, when applicable, are in the zip files.